yc4ny/xR-EgoPose/README.md

 ## References
 Base code is adapted from xR-Egopose's official repository.
-Part of the code is referenced and adapted from these users:
+Some parts of the implementation is referenced and adapted from these users:
 @twice154, @ahuard0, @FloralZhao, @jiangyutong.
+Thanks!